-All study programmes offered are based on one of the following principles: non-denominational private education (NPE), Roman Catholic (RC), Protestant Christian (PC)

-or a combination of general special education, Roman Catholic and Protestant Christian
+Principle All study programmes offered are based on one of the following principles: nondenominational private education (NPE), Roman Catholic (RC), Protestant Christian (PC) or a combination of general special education.
+Roman Catholic and Protestant formerly known as the FSS Board.

-(NPE, RC, PC).
+Christian (NPE, RC, PC).